Manta-Network/Manta/pallets/name-service/README.md

 Implements Name Service

-Users can register usernames connected to their public key Only one registered username can be chosen as primary.
-Primary usernames can be used instead of keys to do transfers
+Users can register usernames connected to their public key.
+Only one registered username can be chosen as primary.
+Primary usernames can be used instead of keys to do transfers.

 ## Workflow

-Register -> Pending Register Storage containing block amount wait time accept_register -> Push the pending register name to the usernameRecords if the block number has been passed set_primary_name -> Set registered/owned name as a primary name to be used for transfers
+1. Register -> Pending Register Storage containing block amount wait time
+2. accept_register -> Push the pending register name to the usernameRecords if the block number has been passed
+3. set_primary_name -> Set registered/owned name as a primary name to be used for transfers

-cancel_pending_register -> cancel a pending register
+* cancel_pending_register -> cancel a pending register
-remove_register -> "unregister" a name, this would remove it from the primary, leaving the user without a primary
+* remove_register -> "unregister" a name, this would remove it from the primary, leaving the user without a primary

 ## Benchmark
 1. Compile Manta runtime using `runtime-benchmarks` feature